Eric Poisson

-Eric Poisson (born July 26, 1965) is a Canadian award-winning physicist specializing in the study of black holes.
-Poisson is a professor at the University of Guelph as well as an affiliate member of the Perimeter Institute for Theoretical Physics, in Waterloo, Ontario, Canada.
+Eric Poisson (born July 26, 1965) is a Canadian physicist studying black holes.
+He is a professor at the University of Guelph and a member of the Perimeter Institute for Theoretical Physics, in Waterloo, Ontario, Canada.

 Education

 He was born in Montreal, Quebec, and grew up in Rimouski and Quebec City.
-He obtained his bachelor of science degree from Laval University in Quebec City, and his Ph.D. at the University of Alberta, in Edmonton.
-He received his doctorate in 1991 under the supervision of Werner Israel.
+He obtained his bachelor's degree from Laval University in Quebec City, and his Ph.D. at the University of Alberta, in 1991 under the supervision of Werner Israel.

 Research

 Poisson's doctoral dissertation was on the concept of mass inflation (not to be confused with cosmological inflation), which he pioneered with Israel.
 Prior to the understanding of mass inflation, it was believed that wormholes into other universes would be found inside some black holes.
 Mass inflation closes off these wormholes in realistic black holes.

-After completing his doctorate, Poisson spent three years as a postdoctoral fellow in Kip Thorne's research group at the California Institute of Technology, in Pasadena.
+After completing his doctorate, Poisson spent three years as a postdoctoral fellow in the research group led by Kip Thorne at the California Institute of Technology, in Pasadena.
 During this period, he became interested in the gravitational-wave signatures that black hole systems might produce.
 Such signatures are crucial for the operation of gravitational-wave detectors such as LIGO.
 This work continued for a subsequent year spent with Clifford Will at Washington University in St. Louis.

 His research now focuses on gravitational self-force, which is the force on a body moving through a gravitational field arising from the mass and energy of the body itself.
 This self-force is expected to play a crucial role in understanding the motion of a stellar mass black hole orbiting and eventually spiraling into a supermassive black hole such as those that reside at the centers of galaxies.
 These astronomical systems will be of special interest to space-based gravitational wave detectors such as Laser Interferometer Space Antennae when they are built, because they will allow precision measurements of the gravitational field of a black hole for the first time.